 The Great Barrier Reef in Northern Queensland is a UNESCO World Heritage site since 1981.
 Due to pollution and bleaching, the reef is in a bit of trouble.
-When I, therefore, had the chance of snorkeling at two different locations during a snorkel safari I jumped at the chance.
+When I, therefore, had the chance of snorkelling at two different locations during a snorkel safari I jumped at the chance.
 If I had known that there would be a storm and that the ocean was going to be choppy, I might have reconsidered….
 But there was no way out.

 In this post, I will take you along on a trip with Ocean Safari.
-I will show you the two snorkeling sites, what it is like to take this trip, what you can expect and what happens when massive waves interfere with your trip.
+I will show you the two snorkelling sites, what it is like to take this trip, what you can expect and what happens when massive waves interfere with your trip.

 Cape tribulation snorkeling

-The Great Barrier Reef is the world’s largest coral reef system, with over 2,900 individual reefs and 900 islands stretching for over 2,300 kilometers.
+The Great Barrier Reef is the world’s largest coral reef system, with over 2,900 individual reefs and 900 islands stretching for over 2,300 kilometres.
 It starts at the tip of Cape York Peninsula in the North of Queensland and extending down to Bundaberg in the south.
 The reefs are home to countless incredible ocean creatures, from sharks to Nemo fishies, they all can be found living in and around the reef.

 great barrier reef tours – ABOUT OCEAN SAFARI